1983 Super Bowl of Poker: 1983 Tournament

 In 1983, 5 Poker Hall of Famers made it to the cash in various tournaments at the SBOP.
-Jack Strauss lost to two time World Series of Poker bracelet winner Hans Lund in the SBOP Main Event.
+Jack Straus lost to two time World Series of Poker bracelet winner Hans Lund in the SBOP Main Event.
 Berry Johnston would finish third in one event while Bobby Baldwin would make it to two cashes.
 Billy Baxter, who would later gain fame for suing the IRS in Baxter v United States, also made it to the cash in one event.
 Sarge Ferris, a low-key but much respected professional player who was later inducted into the Poker Hall of Fame, won the No Limit 2-7 Lowball.

 The 1983, tournament also witnessed Gabe Kaplan from Welcome Back, Kotter win his second SBOP tournament.
 When Welcome Back, Kotter went off the air in 1979, its lead character started a career in poker.
 During the early 1980s, Kaplan's success, particularly at the SBOP, led him to be considered among poker's elite.
 Kaplan made money in two events and won one.